Draft evasion: Prominent people arguably manipulating the system

-For many decades after the Vietnam War ended, prominent Americans were being accused of having manipulated the draft system to their advantage.
+For decades after the Vietnam War ended, prominent Americans were being accused of having manipulated the draft system to their advantage.

 According to a column by E. J. Dionne in The Washington Post, by 2006 politicians whom opponents had accused of improperly avoiding the draft included George W. Bush, Dick Cheney, and Bill Clinton.

 In a 1970s High Times article, American singer-songwriter Ted Nugent stated that he took crystal meth, and urinated and defecated in his pants before his physical, in order to avoid being drafted into the Vietnam War.
 In a 1990 interview with a large Detroit newspaper, Nugent made similar statements.

 Actor and comedian Chevy Chase also misled his draft board.
 In 1989, approximately two decades after the fact, Chase revealed on a television talk show that he avoided the Vietnam War by making several false claims to his draft board, including that he harbored homosexual tendencies.
 He added he was "not very proud" of having done that.
 Several politically charged books subsequently discussed Chase's behavior.